AKSW/docs.ontowiki.net/OntoWiki-Testing-Guide.md

 1. Clone OntoWiki from Github: `git clone git@github.com:AKSW/OntoWiki.git`
 2. Run `make install`
+    * If you have Zend already in your include path, make sure to remove it from the `libraries` folder after running this command.
 3. Run `make test`

 The output should look something like this: